DeViL303/MultiServer3-NautilusFork/README.md

 Note: Due to the nature of Homes millions of assets and the many edge cases involved this application will most likely never be "finished".

+### Important: Use of Nautilus is entirely at your own risk!
+It is recommended to backup your data beforehand!

 <div align="center">